Reasons why you can’t do pull-ups (or ride a bike)

 Ok, so I wasn’t planning on keeping up with the bike analogy, but it’s working so far so why not?
 When you’re biking you have two pedals and you use BOTH of your legs to push BOTH of the pedals, so why not do the same with pull-ups?

 So you know how bikes have gears, right?
-Well the higher the gear you’re using, the more difficult it is to peddle.
+The higher the gear you’re using, the more difficult it is to peddle.
 The upside of this is that you go much faster, but since it’s so much harder you rarely use high gears when going uphill without doing it the wrong way.
 Slowing down, doing it the right way, and going up the hill in a lower gear is what will actually get you to the top.

 So how do you do pull-ups the “right way?”

 The most common mistake with pull-ups is that you usually don’t go all the way down (or up).
 You really need to make sure that you are getting a full range of motion: letting your arms go straight at the bottom and touching your chest to the bar at the top.
+To get to your goal of performing the perfect pull-up, start by planning a workout routine that will help you gradually build strength.
+Don't forget to use your training wheels, and follow the good form guidelines...
+Then you'll be on your way to an unassisted pull-up!

 Remember… 15 bad pull-ups will never be better than 2 good ones.